Simplified expenses are a way of calculating some of your business expenses using flat rates instead of working out your actual business costs.

 You do not have to use simplified expenses.
 You can decide if it suits your business.

 Who can use simplified expenses

 - sole traders

 - business partnerships that have no companies as partners

 Simplified expenses cannot be used by limited companies or business partnerships involving a limited company.

 Types of expenses

 - living in your business premises

-Use the simplified expenses checker to compare what you can claim using simplified expenses with what you can claim by working out the actual costs.
+Use the simplified expenses checker (external link) to compare what you can claim using simplified expenses with what you can claim by working out the actual costs.
 This will help you work out if simplified expenses suits your business.